felixtsao/oneVR_devel/README.md

 `/cam` - 3D printable 360 camera rig files (`.stl`), generator files (`.scad`) and camera control commands <br>
 `/cpp` - Automated video stitching development <br>
-`/mlab` - Proprietary MATLAB code for a basic panorama stitching algorithm from a class, for learning and reference <br>
+`/mlab` - MATLAB prototype for a basic panorama stitching algorithm from a class, for learning and reference <br>
 `/viewer` - Basic VR 360 video/image player, specify video/image source and projection type in `viewer.js` or rename video to `/video/src.mp4`, then launch `index.html` in a web browser (tested with Chrome and Firefox)

 <h3> Hardware/Software </h3>